nightingaleproject/vrdr-dotnet/doc/Messaging.md

 ### Return Coding

 NCHS codes both causes of death, and race and ethnicity of decedents.
 The VRDR.Messaging library supports returning these two types of information together or separately.
-Here we will assume the two are coded and sent together, if they were coded separately then the corresponding code blocks would simply be omitted..
+Here we will assume the two are coded and sent together, if they were coded separately then the corresponding code blocks would simply be omitted.

 Once NCHS have determined the causes of death they can create a `CodingResponseMessage` to return that information to the jurisdiction: